 - after being in an environment with high or low temperature

 What to do with poor heart rate?

 The heart is the engine of the whole organism, its most important “detail”.
-Therefore, if any pathologies are detected, it is necessary to immediately consult a doctor (cardiologist, general practitioner).
+Therefore, if any pathologies are identified, you should immediately consult a doctor (cardiologist, therapist).
 Only an experienced doctor can make the correct diagnosis and prescribe the appropriate course of treatment.
-As for self-treatment, it is not worth doing if you are not sure of the consequences.
-As a preventive measure, you can recommend recommendations for improving overall health, such as moderate exercise, a balanced diet, etc.
+Regarding self-medication, you should not do it if you are not sure about the consequences.
+As a prophylaxis, you can advise on recommendations for strengthening general health, such as moderate physical activity, balanced nutrition, etc.